Meal Planning for Beginners: 21 Tips to Get You Started

 Break free from the idea that every dinner has to feature three hot components in a perfectly orchestrated symphony of flavor.
 In fact, break free from the idea that dinner has to be dinner at all.
 Dinner can be breakfast — well, “brinner.”
 Somehow, knowing that can take a weight off the planning process.
 Pencil in a brinner every once in a while, whether it’s scrambling some eggs and toasting some English muffins, or folding some leftover vegetables into an omelet with cheese.

-This Easy Egg And Cheese Casserole from Yummly is oven-ready in five minutes
+This easy casserole from Yummly is oven-ready in 5 minutes

 15. Stay realistic, not overambitious